 Air travel probably won’t become much more sustainable anytime soon, so if you have a choice, take a look at what other options you have for long distance travel instead of taking an airplane.

 When you’re at your destination, you can also make a big difference by being careful about where you stay and what activities you do.
-When looking for a hotel, restaurant or other location to use during your stay, try taking a look at smaller, local businesses.
+When looking for a hotel, restaurant or other location to use during your stay, try taking a look at smaller, local shops and businesses.
 This will support the local economy so that you give back to the community you’re staying in.

 Finally, if you travel with your car, don’t forget to switch on your cruise control to save gas!
 You can also consider the pros and cons of Drive Safe and Save to further reduce fuel consumption and get a discount on your car insurance.
 Both the environment and your pocket will thank you for that!